What Is The Apple Version Of Microsoft Word?

 Pricing

-Microsoft Word, on the other hand, is part of the Microsoft Office suite.
-Office 365 Home, which includes Word, costs $99.99 per year.
-A one-time purchase of Office 2021 Home & Student, which includes Word, costs $149.99.
+Microsoft Word is part of Microsoft Office.
+Office 365 Home, including Word, costs $99.99 annually.
+A one-time purchase of Office 2021 Home & Student, with Word, costs $149.99.

 Multimedia Support